 During my first pregnancy I was tested for group b strep (GBS).
 I had not done my research and went along with what the doctors told me.
-I tested positive and was giving IV antibiotics during my birth.
+I tested positive and was given IV antibiotics during my birth.
 Since I had a c section this added IV was not incredibly uncomfortable.
 With my second pregnancy I did concurrent care with an OB at a hospital as well as with my home birth midwife.
 I tested for group b strep again and was positive.
 This did not change my decision to do a home birth nor did it change anything about my home birth.

 GBS can be present one day and gone the next.
 Women are typically tested for GBS around the 36 week of pregnancy.
 While GBS can be present one day, it may not be present the next.
 Likewise, if you test negative for GBS today, tomorrow you might test positive.
 Why do we get tested in the first place if there is such a huge margin of error?